BlenderCharacters/3_Cube_Dude/README.md

 + How to Toggle custom Shapes on and of
 + Reasons for having a custom bone shape

+### 22 Inverse Kinematics (IK) Introduction
++ Forward Kinematics (FK) what we have been using know
++ A Mix of IK and FK gives you a productive work flow.

+### 23 Adding IK Control Bones
++ Control bones
++ Turn off deforming as they have no direct influence over the mesh
++ Setup IK constraints

+### 24 Adding Pole Targets
++ These are another type of control bone which other bones point towards
++ Control Bone- Turn off deforming

+### Quickly Mirroring And Renaming Bones
++ Quick way of mirroring your bones
++ Rename Bones from left to right with ease

 ### 99 New Ideas Below
 //// Lecture Plan////